ElisabethHuhn/AndroidArchitectureExample3/README.md

 * If it looks like it's not there, it might as well not be.
 Delete it
   * if don't want to delete it, make it so everyone can see it.
 * Only what you need when you need it
+* Search engines are blind as well.
+SEO depends on link text

 Guidelines